Sign Up for a Free Account

 Historical note and terminology

-The diagnostic use of serum levels of sarcoplasmic enzymes dates to 1953 when Schapira and colleagues reported high levels of serum aldolase in patients with muscular dystrophy (64).
+The diagnostic use of serum levels of sarcoplasmic enzymes dates back to 1953 when Schapira and colleagues reported high levels of serum aldolase in patients with muscular dystrophy (64).
 This was soon confirmed in many laboratories (61) and extended to phosphohexose isomerase and other soluble enzymes (60).
-In 1958, Setsuro Ebashi, then one of world’s leading muscle biochemists, introduced the use of creatine kinase (CK) as the most muscle-specific enzyme (20), and it rapidly became the routine measure of muscle disease (51).
+In 1958, Setsuro Ebashi, then one of the world’s leading muscle biochemists, introduced the use of creatine kinase (CK) as the most muscle-specific enzyme (20), and it rapidly became the routine measure of muscle disease (51).

 Normal data have come mostly from studies of white Europeans (Caucasians), but normal values are affected by race and gender (49).